s5y-ux/MasterPanel/README.md

 # MasterPannel
-Currently using SSH but will change to SFTP.
-This model is a prototype and currently using SCP and text files as saves.
+Software used for remote file management on the LAN using protocals SSH and SFTP.
+Files are securly transfered, copied, and recieved on the local area network with all bits of sensitive information secured and encrypted.

+### SSH Functionality